Brookville Equipment

 Brookville Equipment Corporation, based in Brookville, Pennsylvania, United States, manufactures railroad locomotives for industrial and light capacity switching needs.
 The company also builds and restores streetcars.
-The company used to be known as Brookville Locomotive Company.
+The company was formerly known as the Brookville Locomotive Company.

 History

 The company began in 1918 by installing flanged railroad wheels on Ford trucks (Road–rail vehicle).
 The company soon began building gasoline-powered locomotives of their own following World War I. Brookville's locomotives were the first to include planetary drive axles rather than chain drives.

 Products

 In 2007, BEC unveiled its CoGeneration locomotives with up to 2100 hp, generated through the use of three low-emission diesel engines.
 The use of three clean-burning EPA Tier-3 engines offers a "Power on Demand" feature where engines come on-line as power needs are realized.
 This feature reduces emissions and fuel consumption.
 Individual water-cooled IGBT electronic switches for each traction motor improves rail adhesion.

 Brookville manufactures equipment used in mining, tunneling, and industrial and switching applications.
 In 2008, Brookville built its first road switchers for the Metro-North Railroad.
 The locomotives are given the model designation of BL20-GH.

 BEC's Railwalker re-railing devices can also put its locomotives back on-track without the risk of injury to the operator.